 7.4.
-Result Interpretation

-According to references 2 and 3, percent hemolysis less than 2 means the test sample is not-hemolytic; 2-5 % hemolysis means the test sample is slightly hemolytic; and >5% hemolysis means the test sample is hemolytic.
+According to the references 2 and 3, percent hemolysis less than 2 means the test sample is not hemolytic; 2-5% hemolysis means the test sample is slightly hemolytic and > 5% hemolysis means the test sample is hemolytic.